drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Calculating Desolvation Energies

-Accounting for solvent effects (e.g solvation/desolvation energies) is important for understanding of ligand-receptor interactions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/calculating-desolvation-energies-629dd690'><i class='fa fa-play' aria-hidden='true'></i></button>Accounting for solvent effects (e.g solvation/desolvation energies) is important for understanding of ligand-receptor interactions.
 Methods are now available to model the effects of solvents on both small and macromolecular solutes ranging from solvent continuum models to the incorporation of discrete solvent shells.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.